romeerez/orchid-orm/packages/docs/src/guide/orm-setup-and-overview.md

 raw((t) => t.integer(), 'sql')
 ```

-Since column types can be customized when creating a base model, use `raw` method from the `db.model` and it will have customized types:
+Since column types can be customized when creating a base model, use the `raw` method from the `db.model` and it will have customized types:

 ```ts
 const result = await db.someModel.select({